Privacy Policy

 We process your personal data for the following purposes and on the following legal bases:

-(e) Heatmap analysis to identify user clusters for partner acquisition.
+(f) Heatmap analysis to identify user clusters for partner acquisition.
 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest) for anonymous Tier 1 users; Art.
 6(1)(a) GDPR (consent) for Tier 2 profiles.

-(f) Record keeping: Maintaining records for accounting, tax, and regulatory compliance.
+(g) Record keeping.
 Legal basis: Art.
 6(1)(c) GDPR (legal obligation).

-(h) Legal claims: Establishing, exercising, or defending legal claims.
+(i) Establishing, exercising, or defending legal claims.
 Legal basis: Art.
 6(1)(f) GDPR (legitimate interest).

 4. Data Sharing with Third Parties